-A WARNING If your recreation vehicle is equipped with a roof ladder, do not leave items attached to it while traveling.
-DO NOT exceed the weight rating of the ladder.
-The ladder weight capacity label is located under the bottom step of the ladder.
-There should never be more than one person on the ladder at the same time.
-Self-Storing ladders: Make sure to pull all pins (there may be up to 4) to unlock the ladder.
-All pins must be re-inserted when locking the ladder open for use.
-LADDER CAPACITY MAXIMUM 300 lbs.
-(136 kg) DO NOT exceed the ladder maximum weight rating.
-The maximum rating includes the person's weight PLUS weight of items carried.
+Your recreation vehicle may be equipped with an exterior roof ladder.
+Refer to the manufacturers User Manual for important use and safety details.

+LADDER CAPACITY MAXIMUM 330 lbs.
+(150 kg) DO NOT exceed the ladder maximum weight rating.
+The maximum rating includes the person's weight PLUS weight of items carried Maximum of 1 person on the ladder.
 When climbing: Always face the ladder.
 Climb slowly with weight centered between side rails.
-Keep a 3 point contact on the ladder at all times (3 Point contacttwo hands and a foot or two feet and one hand).
+Keep a 3 point contact on the ladder at all times (3 Point contact two hands and a foot or two feet and one hand).
 Keep hands free.
 Use of accessories such as lanyards to keep carried items tethered will keep hands free and prevent falling items.
-Heavy or bulky items should be brought up only after reaching the Do not use the ladder if damaged in any way.
+Heavy or bulky items should be brought up only after reaching the

+Do not use the ladder if damaged in any way.